22 (Taylor Swift song): Composition and lyrics

-Music critics described "22" as a bubblegum pop song incorporating styles such as pop rock and dance-pop.
+Music critics described "22" as a bubblegum pop, dance-pop, and synth-pop song.
 Rob Sheffield from Rolling Stone described the genre as disco, and Annie Zaleski in the Cleveland Scene called the track a "spunky '90s-rock gem".
 "22" begins with an acoustic guitar riff and incorporates an acoustic guitar-based arrangement in the verses.
 The upbeat refrain infuses elements of dance and electronic music; it incorporates pulsing 1980s-pop-influenced synthesizers and syncopated bass drums that evoke influences from hip hop and alternative rock.
 Billboard said "22" was Swift's "most blatantly 'pop' song" up to that point, and Perone commented that her vocals, processed by Martin's and Shellback's electronic production, make the track sound radically different compared to her previous songs.
 According to The Boot's Riane Konc, despite the pop production, "22" remains "[an] essential part of [Swift's] country years".
 Musically it is written in key of G major and has a tempo of 104 beats per minute.
 Swift's vocals span from G_{3} and D_{5}.

 In the lyrics, the narrator celebrates the experience of being 22 years old, inviting friends to dress up, hang out, and "make fun of [their] exes" after having gone through a heartbreak.
 When she and the friends are at the party, she realizes the place has "too many cool kids" (who murmur, "‘Who's Taylor Swift anyway, ew?").
 The group then decides to "ditch the whole scene".
 Towards the song's conclusion, the narrator dances with a man who "looks like bad news", but whom she "has to have".

 Critics observed the conflicting emotions of early adulthood.
 Jordan Sargent of Spin said the refrain's bass has a "fleeting upward sweep" that reflects the lyrical sentiment of "feeling young and invincible" while facing the impending "doom of growing up".
 For Billboard, although the production is upbeat with "the most sugary hooks available", the lyrics are rather contemplative.
 NPR Music's J. English wrote that the contradictory feelings ("We're happy, free, confused and lonely at the same time / It's miserable and magical") serve as a mission statement for Reds depiction of a wide array of emotions, from the wide-eyed optimism on "Begin Again" to the cautionary tale of celebrity on "The Lucky One".
 Perone otherwise found the track to be escapist and carefree; whereas the narrators of Swift's previous songs ponder about lost love in her own headspace, the narrator of "22" hangs out at parties and gets along with a man she just met.